Why can't Twitter and TikTok be easily replaced? Something called 'network effects'

 "To be honest," Austin said.
 "The biggest change I noticed right away when he took over was just that everyone was talking about Elon all the time.
 And all the content that users were generating was Elon-orientated content, which I found really annoying."

-No matter, Austin is sticking around, like so many others Twitter users.
+No matter, Austin is sticking around, like so many other Twitter users.

 Some outside researchers have observed a small dip in usage since Musk assumed the reins, but in general people are still logging on.